a-a7/Traffic-Controller/README.md

 ![](Diagram.png)

 ## Verification
-I am having issues using TrafficController_TB.vhd for testing, so I had to manually use model sim to ensure the states the changing properly.
+I had issues using TrafficController_TB.vhd for testing, so I had to manually use model sim to ensure the states the changing properly.
 The waveform can be seen in the following screenshot of Modelsim.
 ![](Waveform.PNG)

+Update: To test TrafficController_TB.vhd you must open ModelSim.
+Then in the commands enter the following

+vcom -93 -work work {C:/____/Traffic Controller/TrafficController_TB.vhd}
+vsim TrafficController_TB
+add wave *
+run 520ns

+if you change the want to test from the beginning enter

+restart
+run 520ns